ad-si/adriansieber-com/_drafts/2018-05-13_haskell/main.md

 As you have noticed by now, the syntax is really boiled down to the minimum.
-This makes Haskell a prime candidate for writing EDSLs (Embedded Domain Specific Language) and there exist tons of them.
+This makes Haskell a prime candidate for writing EDSLs (Embedded Domain Specific Languages) and there exist tons of them.
 The motivation is to generate a non type safe language like e.g. HTML or CSS with a type safe language, while keeping the looks of the original language.